egeraridis/Fake-Job-Postings/README.md

 ## Implementation using Google Collab:

-! pip install -q pyspark==3.2.0 spark-nlp==3.4.2. # basic requirements, others are included on the code sections.
+! pip install -q pyspark==3.2.0 spark-nlp==3.4.2. # basic requirements (or any other compatible pyspark and sparknlp versions).
+Other libraries are
+                                                  # included on the code sections.

+## Setup used:

+Google Collab

+## Pretrained Classifiers used:

+- sent_small_bert_L8_128   (Bert Sentence Embedder)
+-  Word Embeddings Classifierdl Pretrained

+Some conclusions can be seen in the presentation file!

+## Contact:

+Feel free to contact me on vagelis451@gmail.com